jwrubel/slack-giphy-node/README.md

 # Usage

-Simply require the library in your app and pass your Giphy API key and Slack webhook URL to it like so:
+Simply require the library in your app and pass your Giphy API key and Slack webhook URL to it:
 ```js
 require('slack-giphy-node')({
   giphyAPIKey: 'dc6zaTOxFJmzC',